 3. Make it myself so I can decide what kind of crust to use.

-I have only eaten Chinese food once since my diabetes diagnosis.
+I have only eaten Chinese food twice since my diabetes diagnosis.
 My favorite items at Chinese restaurants are made with white rice or are deep fat fried, which isn’t good for me.

 Online Menu Help: